 NFPA72 2010 and IFC Section 510 specify signal strength and coverage areas for public-safety radio service.
 For example, the latest NFPA standard specifies that public safety radio service must have a signal strength of -95dBm for 90% coverage of the floor area and 99% coverage of critical areas, such as emergency exits, command centers and fire pump rooms.
 See NFPA72 2010 section 24.5.2 for details.

 The good news is that many of the systems that provide the cellular reinforcement demanded by building occupants can also, either as a native function or through add-on modules, provide the proper 800 MHz coverage required by code.
 Construction managers and IT managers should work together to build a unified system to provide both services.
 At a minimum, IT executives should include a strategy to address the performance of licensed radio spectrum in areas under their control.

 About the author:

-Andrew Gallo is a Washington, District of Columbia-based senior information systems engineer and network architect, responsible for design and implementation of the enterprise network for a large university.
+Andrew Gallo is a Washington, D.C.-based senior information systems engineer and network architect, responsible for design and implementation of the enterprise network for a large university.